 American Academy of Family Physicians (AAFP) CME Credit Statement

-This Live activity, 2018 Ironman Sports Medicine Conference, with a beginning date of 10/07/2018, is under review for up to 25.25 Prescribed credit(s) by the American Academy of Family Physicians.
+This Live activity, 2018 Ironman Sports Medicine Conference, with a beginning date of 10/07/2018, is approved for up to 24.25 Prescribed credit(s) by the American Academy of Family Physicians.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
-Application pending.
+Application #80857.

 AAFP Prescribed credit is accepted by the American Medical Association as equivalent to AMA PRA Category 1 Credit™ toward the AMA Physician’s Recognition Award.
 When applying for the AMA PRA, Prescribed credit earned must be reported as Prescribed, not as Category 1.